 });This setting will defer hydration of the account state to the client after the initial mount.

-To consistently pass the state between the server and the client, you can pass in a cookie storage to the config object created above.
-The cookie storage allows the client state to be written serialized to a cookie which can be passed along to the server on each request.
-This allows the server to have access to certain parts of the account state when rendering, ensuring a consistent render between client and server (eg. user's address displayed in the top nav).
-Instances which can only be created on the client will still not be available on the server, however.
-This includes the signer or smart contract account instances.
+To consistently pass the state between the server and the client, pass in a cookie storage to the config object created above.
+The cookie storage allows the client state to be serialized to a cookie which is passed to the server on each request.
+This gives the server access to certain parts of the account state when rendering, ensuring a consistent render between client and server (e.g. address displayed in the top nav).
+Instances that can only be created on the client are still not available on the server, however.
+This includes the authentication or smart wallet instances.

 import { createConfig, cookieStorage } from "@account-kit/react";